AmadeusITGroup/otter/packages/@ama-sdk/core/src/plugins/timeout/readme.md

 const fetchPlugin = new TimeoutFetch(60000, impervaCaptchaEventHandlerFactory({whiteListedHostNames: ['myCaptchaDomain']}));
 ```

-Only events posted from the white listed domain will be listened to, make sure to correctly configure the factory,
+Only events posted from the white listed domain will be listened to, make sure to correctly configure the factory.

 ### Custom event
 You can create your own ``TimeoutPauseEventHandler`` that will call the timeoutPauseCallback whenever you need to pause